You have turned-in this assignment. You can review the lesson and see your previous answers.

 Laura's rhythm sounds like this.

-It's time for a composing challenge now.
+Now, it's time for a composing challenge.

 Clap your rhythm with a good sense of pulse.

-Clap your new rhythm with a good sense of pulse and repeat to decide on a final rhythm to keep once you're happy.
+Clap your new rhythm with a good sense of pulse and repeat, to decide on a final rhythm to keep, once you are happy, and when you've done all of that, congratulations, you will be a composer.

-Pause the video now and give that challenge a try.
+Pause the video now, and give that challenge a try.

 Excellent composing, everyone.

-I wonder, how did you know that you had been successful when you were composing in your task just then?
-Here are some ideas from Andeep, Sam, and Jun.
+I wonder, how did you know that you had been successful when you were composing in your task, just then?

 I wonder if you thought of the same things or something different.

-As we come to the end of our lesson today, composers, let's think for a moment about what we have learned.
+As we come to the end of our lesson today, composers, let's think for a moment, about what we have learned.

-We know that we warm up before singing so that our bodies, minds, and voices are ready.
+We know that we warm up before singing, so that our bodies, minds and voices are ready.

-We can play along to the beat or the rhythm and identify which one is being played.
+We can play along to the beat or the rhythm, and identify which one is being played.

-We can use pictures and words to help us to play rhythms accurately, and we can be composers, creating new rhythms, and using pictures to help us.
+We can use pictures and words to help us to play rhythms accurately, and we can be composers, creating new rhythms and using pictures to help us.

 Fantastic work today, composers.